AndriiSurname/create_a_repository/README.md

 ```
 git init
 ```
-3. Here we have to create a repository or open old one in GitHub.To create a new one just open a "+" in the !top right corner and choose "new Repository".
+3. Here we have to create a repository or open the old one in GitHub.
+To create a new one just open a "+" in the !top right corner and choose "new Repository".
 <img width="182" alt="New repository" src="https://user-images.githubusercontent.com/101402199/160261904-3b7a0730-4130-4c96-8663-220e4a927b58.png">

 4. Now we have to connect our local machine and repository.
 For that we will use **git [remote](https://www.atlassian.com/git/tutorials/syncing)**.